iAmWillShepherd/event-triggered-notifications-tutorial/README.md

 This repo ☝️☝️☝️

-1. Explain how to setup and run sample code
+1. Explain how to set up and run sample code